 Fortunately for me, they love these elderberry gummies so much they take them automatically, so I add a little probiotic powder in to cover my bases.
 I like this probiotic, which comes in capsules that I can open up and stir in.
 (I use 3-6 capsules per batch)

-Black Elderberry Gummies Recipe for Kids (And Adults!)
+Black Elderberry Gummies Recipe

 - Mix together the elderberry syrup and water.